Should You Invest in Kinder Morgan Inc (KMI) Now? - News Heater

-Kinder Morgan Inc (NYSE: KMI) has a higher price-to-earnings ratio of 14.84x compared to its average ratio, , and the 36-month beta value for KMI is at 0.94.
+Kinder Morgan Inc (NYSE: KMI) has a higher price-to-earnings ratio of 15.11x compared to its average ratio,, and the 36-month beta value for KMI is at 0.93.
 Analysts have varying views on the stock, with 5 analysts rating it as a “buy,” 3 rating it as “overweight,” 14 as “hold,” and 1 as “sell.”

 In today's chaotic marketplace, the biggest gains will come from some currently-small companies that pass by older, larger businesses still stuck in a pre-pandemic world.
 The trick is figuring out which small caps will be tomorrow's winners.
 That's why StockWire News has put together a special Wealth Building Report, highlighting 3 small cap stocks set to soar in 2023.